How To Appeal

 The applicant must submit a compelling argument why his or her answer is better than the official answer for a specific question, or why the appealed question has no possible correct answer.

 - applicant's name

 - exam payment receipt number (e.g.: 3001-4-1212345)

 - location of the examination

 - A copy of the letter from CBP providing the applicant's score.

-- A copy of the front and back of the applicant's answer sheet.
+- A copy of the applicant's answer sheet.